Over time most gardeners learn which flowers to plant around the garden with the properties that invite beneficial

 Borage flowers do grow very tall and do have some little scratchy hairs all over their bodies.
-Perhaps this is one factor which explains why these flowers are highly effective in fighting pests like cabbageworms and hornworms.
+Perhaps this is one factor that explains why these flowers are highly effective in fighting pests like cabbage worms and hornworms.

 Their sprawling nature implies that they can cover the whole garden within no time, thus ensuring that the invading pests are kept at a safe distance from even nearing the flower garden.

-Besides being beautiful, the other useful thing with these flowers is that will attract beautiful insects to the flower garden.
+Besides being beautiful, the other useful thing about these flowers is that will attract beautiful insects to the flower garden.

-The other really good thing is that they can repel moths, whiteflies and fleas while at the same time; their rapid growth (not so invasive) does ensure that they cover the flower garden just at the right timing.
+The other really good thing is that they can repel moths, whiteflies, and fleas while at the same time; their rapid growth (not so invasive) does ensure that they cover the flower garden just at the right time.

 Putting flowering Lavender in the garden is a really beautiful idea in that their act of attracting pollinating insects helps to add much to ecological sustainability.
 Lavender flowers also do give out some scented aroma which is very effective in driving away mosquitoes.

 Owning a little vegetable garden at your home?
 The more you should be prepared for an even more pest-invasive environment.

 The reason why vegetables tend to attract many pests is that they do act as nutrients source and their presence will do little in preventing the food-hungry pests from streaming in.

-Vegetables attract pests like larvae, caterpillars, beetles, aphids, squash bugs and all kind of plants you can think of.
+Vegetables attract pests like larvae, caterpillars, beetles, aphids, squash bugs, and all kinds of plants you can think of.
 These pests do pose an unsightly look to any flower garden.
 They invade and perhaps this is the last thing you would want for your home.

 The best garden pest control in this kind of situation is by perhaps planting the above flowers and others like Nasturtiums and Four O’ Clocks (a favorite of Japanese Beetles) around your vegetable garden.